Dick Cheney Fast Facts

 September 17, 2009 - Undergoes elective back surgery to deal with pain caused from a case of lumbar spinal stenosis.

 February 22, 2010 - Cheney is hospitalized at the George Washington University Hospital after experiencing chest pains.
-After a stress test and a heart catheterization it is determined Cheney suffered a mild heart attack.
+It is determined Cheney suffered a mild heart attack.

-June 25, 2010 - Is hospitalized at George Washington University for conditions related to his coronary artery disease.
-He has a left ventricular assist device (LVAD) implanted in July to help his heart pump.

 August 2011 - On a tour to promote the release of his upcoming memoir "In My Time," Cheney criticizes former Bush administration officials Condoleezza Rice, Colin Powell and George Tenet.
-Cheney says his book will have "heads exploding" in Washington, DC.

-March 24, 2012 - His office says he is recovering after undergoing successful heart transplant surgery at Inova Fairfax Hospital in Falls Church, Virginia.
+March 24, 2012 - His office says he is recovering after undergoing successful heart transplant surgery.

-2013 - The medical memoir "Heart: An American Medical Odyssey," co-written by Dick Cheney and Dr. Jonathan Reiner, is released.
+2013 - The medical memoir "Heart: An American Medical Odyssey," co-written by Dick Cheney and Dr. Jonathan Reiner, is published.

-December 3, 2015 - A bust of Cheney is unveiled at the U.S. Capitol.
+December 3, 2015 - A bust of Cheney is unveiled at the US Capitol.

+January 3, 2017 - Attends the swearing-in ceremony of daughter Liz Cheney.
+In November, she won the Wyoming congressional seat once held by her father.

+March 27, 2017 - Says that alleged Russian meddling in the 2016 election could be considered an "act of war" during a speech at an economic forum in India.
+He also declares that the he believes the Russian efforts were directed by President Vladimir Putin.